academic degrees

 days of the week

-- Include the days of the week with dates in Web copy and calendar items when previewing an event.
+- Include the days of the week with dates in website copy and calendar items when previewing an event.

 - Offset dates with commas.